Reverse Information Projections and Optimal E-statistics: The Reverse Information Projection

-To show that the universal reverse information projection exists, it is therefore enough to prove that one of these equivalent conditions holds.
+To show that the reverse information projection exists, it is therefore enough to prove that one of these equivalent conditions holds.
 Which condition is easiest to check will depend on the specific setting, as exemplified by the following propositions.

-\begin{proposition} If $\mathcal{C}$ is the convex hull of finitely many distributions, i.e. $\mathcal{C}=\text{conv}(\{Q_1,\dots,Q_n\})$, then for any probability measure $P$ with $P\ll Q_i$ for at least one $i$, it holds that $D(P\| \frac{1}{n}\sum Q_i \rightsquigarrow \mathcal{C})<\infty$. \end{proposition}
+\begin{proposition} If $\mathcal{C}$ is the convex hull of finitely many distributions, i.e. $\mathcal{C}=\mathrm{conv}(\{Q_1,\dots,Q_n\})$, then for any probability measure $P$ with $P\ll Q_i$ for at least one $i$, it holds that $D(P\| \frac{1}{n}\sum Q_i \rightsquigarrow \mathcal{C})<\infty$. \end{proposition}

 \begin{example} Let $\mathcal{C}$ be a singleton whose single element $Q$ is given by the standard Gaussian and let $P$ be the standard Cauchy distribution.
-Since the tails of the Cauchy distribution are exponentially heavier-tailed than those of the Gaussian, we have that $D(P\|\mathcal{C})=\infty$.
+Since the Cauchy distribution is exponentially heavier-tailed than the Gaussian, we have that $D(P\|\mathcal{C})=\infty$.
 However, since both distributions have full support, it follows that

-By Theorem~\ref{thm:InfoGain}~(1), $Q$ is therefore the universal reverse information projection of $P$ on $\mathcal{C}$.
+By Theorem~\ref{thm:InfoGain}~(1), $Q$ is therefore the reverse information projection of $P$ on $\mathcal{C}$.

 This example can be extended to composite $\mathcal{C}$ by considering all mixtures of the Gaussian distributions $\mathcal{N}(-1,1)$ and $\mathcal{N}(1,1)$ with mean $\pm1$ and variance $1$.
-Proposition \ref{prop:convhull} guarantees the existence of a universal reversed information projection although the information divergence is still infinite because a Cauchy distribution is more heavy tailed than any finite mixture of Gaussian distributions.
-Symmetry implies that the universal reversed information projection must be equal to the uniform mixture of $\mathcal{N}(-1,1)$ and $\mathcal{N}(1,1)$, which coincides with the result one would intuitively expect. \end{example}
+Proposition \ref{prop:convhull} guarantees the existence of a reverse information projection although the information divergence is still infinite because a Cauchy distribution is more heavy tailed than any finite mixture of Gaussian distributions.
+Symmetry implies that the reverse information projection must be equal to the uniform mixture of $\mathcal{N}(-1,1)$ and $\mathcal{N}(1,1)$, which coincides with the result one would intuitively expect. \end{example}